A A

 Tips for Planning Your Visit:

 1. An entrance fee is required for your visit to Kipahulu as it is part of the Haleakala National Park.
-The entry fee by car is $10 and your permit is valid for three days.
 (See the entire fee structure here.)
 Note that this pass allows you entry to both the Kipahulu and summit areas of Haleakala National Park.
 So, plan your visit to both areas within a three day period to avoid paying twice.

 2. Order free brochures and trail maps online from Haleakala National Park before your visit.